Motorola Moto G100 Pro

 • Charging speed is 30W on Motorola Moto G100 Pro and 80W on Oppo K12s.

-• Wi-Fi version includes Wi-Fi 4, Wi-Fi 5, and Wi-Fi 6 on Motorola Moto G100 Pro and Wi-Fi 4 and Wi-Fi 5 on Oppo K12s.
+• Wi-Fi versions supported are Wi-Fi 4, Wi-Fi 5, and Wi-Fi 6 on Motorola Moto G100 Pro and Wi-Fi 4 and Wi-Fi 5 on Oppo K12s.

-• Download speed is 3270 Mbits/s on Motorola Moto G100 Pro and 2900 Mbits/s on Oppo K12s.
+• Download speed is 3270 MBits/s on Motorola Moto G100 Pro and 2900 MBits/s on Oppo K12s.

-• Upload speed is 3270 Mbits/s on Motorola Moto G100 Pro and 1600 Mbits/s on Oppo K12s.
+• Upload speed is 3270 MBits/s on Motorola Moto G100 Pro and 1600 MBits/s on Oppo K12s.

 Specs Comparison